mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-this is a perfectly valid implemenatation in C-sharp as well. but for the sake of one fewer class, I'll keep writing in local functions in static main.
+this is a perfectly valid implementation in C-sharp as well. but for the sake of one fewer class, I'll keep writing in local functions in static main.
 I'll just delete this Game class, and put the Main method back.

 ### scene